ada-lyn/ada-lyn.github.io/index.md

 |Not a Suicide Pact: The Constitution in a Time of National Emergency (Inalienable Rights) | 0195304276 | 3.750 | 3.851 | 4.289 |
 |A Darwinian Left: Politics, Evolution, and Cooperation'] | 0300083238 | 3.700 | 3.816 | 4.049 |

+Mad for Decades: 50 Years of Forgettable Humor from MAD Magazine | 1435101286

 # 4. Conclusion